BelanaBelow/one-click-hugo-cms/site/content/_index.md

 ---
-title: "No News Network"
-subtitle: The most trusted NF-TV collection on the Solana Blockchain
 image: /img/NNN_Banner_1500x500.jpg
 blurb:
     heading: What Is Going On?!
-    text: "You may wonder why after only a few days there is no more news about your new favorite crypto project.
-Your investment is shrinking and you have to fear that all developers are already dead and nobody on the Internet was informed."
+    text: "You may wonder.
+Why after only a few days there are no more news about your new favorite crypto project?
+Your investment is shrinking and you have to fear that all developers are already dead and nobody on the Internet was informed?!"
 intro:
     heading: "We Have The Solution"
-    text: "Development and marketing take time and to shorten the waiting, NO NEWS NETWORK offers you your own NF-TV.
+    text: "Maybe not all are dead!
+But Development and marketing take time and to shorten the waiting, NO NEWS NETWORK offers you your own NF-TV.
 With a comfortably designed living room, beautiful plants, colorful carpets and with a little luck a fresh bottle of Hopium, right at your fingertips."
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."